Loading...

 lspci -k -s 03:00.0

--s scopes to a single PCI address. -k asks for the kernel driver/module binding information.
-This gives direct “what driver is in use” evidence without guessing module names.
+-s scopes to a single PCI address. -k prints kernel driver and module binding information.
+This gives direct evidence of the active driver without guessing module names.

 Kernel driver in use: megaraid_sas